crystalcamarao/crystalcamarao.github.io/projects.md

 ## Working On
 * [Three Things Daily](https://threethingsdaily.xyz) - I made a web app and a mobile app of a gratitude wall.
+* [World Bites](https://worldbites.ph) - I own this small business, an international snacks online store in the Philippines.
 * [Z and C Inc.](https://zandcinc.com) - I co-own this small business consisting of [ToughLadies](https://shoptoughladies.com), a fitness accessories online store in the Philippines.

-## On Hiatus
-* [World Bites](https://worldbites.ph) - I own this small business, an international snacks online store in the Philippines.

 ## Occassionally Maintaining
 * [My Prayer Requests](https://myprayerrequests.app) - I made a mobile app that's a prayer journal and community.